PeggyJV/frontend/README.md

 # Peggy Front End

 This is the repository for the Peggy Cellars frontend.
-Name of the repo can be considered a working title.

 ### Requirements:
 - [ ] Landing page